Baragaon, Varanasi: About town

 Baragaon is a medium-scale town of Varanasi District about 15 km away, and 3 km from the international airport (Babatpur).
 Baragaon has its own history and identity.
 A 500-year-old Sri Ram-Janki Temple is situated near a pond.
 Sharda Canal passes through the heart of the town, which provides ample water for the agricultural land.

 The town has good medical facilities with a hospital by Dr. Awadhesh Singh dedicated to eye surgery specialization and another 100-year-old Baldeo hospital by Dr S D Agarwal in the old Bazar.
 The hospital provides health care to the surrounding towns and villages.
 The hospital has been renovated recently and is equipped with all ultramodern facilities.

 Major means of income for the people of the town is from the weaving of Intricate Banarasi Sari on Silk, Carpet manufacturing.
 Since 2015, a major bypass passes through the town that connects the town to Varanasi which has reduced the commute to 45 Minutes to the heart of Varanasi.

 Several Schools and Colleges are also springing up, that provide courses in engineering and management to the younger generation.

 This town also has five national bank branches and several automated teller machines for financial services.

-Baragaon panchayat kshetra consists of many villages, and in which some are, Baragaon, Diha, Pachrasi, Baurahawan, Khushiyalipur, Bisaipur, Sitapur, Koiripur, Kusahi, Madanpur, Gangkala, and Bhattha etc.
+Baragaon panchayat kshetra consists of many villages, and in which some are, Baragaon, Diha, Pachrasi, Baurahawan, Khushiyalipur, Bisaipur, Sitapur, Koiripur, Kusahi, Madanpur, Gangkala, Kundi (कूँड़ी)and Bhattha etc.